The ugBASIC language provides you with complete

 It is necessary to enable (activate) it.
 So you need to use

-command.
-This is an example:SPRITE sprite ENABLE AT 50,100 COLOR RED
+the SPRITE command.
+This is an example:SPRITE sprite ENABLE AT 50,100 COLOR REDENABLE) a hardware sprite sprite

 on the screen at the sprite coordinates 50,100

-replacing the actual color with the color RED
+replacing the actual color with the color RED.

 Note that we must not give the color explicitly, since it is retrieved